Yelp/doloop/docs/tutorial.rst

 recommendations, you'd want two tables, named something like ``user_profile_loop`` and ``user_friend_loop``.

-By default, :py:mod:`doloop` assumes IDs are ``INTs``, but you can actually use any column type that can be a primary key.
+By default, :py:mod:`doloop` assumes IDs are ``INTs``, but you can use any column type that can be a primary key.
 For example, if your IDs are 64-character ASCII strings:

 .. code-block:: sh